pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-typical-operators.md

 ```

-There are 3 types of threads to read data and execute the aggregation
+There are three types of threads that read data and execute the aggregation:

-* [`fetchChildData`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L343) the concurrency of `fetchChildData` is 1, it reads data from the child executor, and put it into `inputCh` as the input of each partial worker
+* [`fetchChildData`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L343): This thread's concurrency level is set to 1.
+It reads data from the child executor and places it into `inputCh`, serving as the input for each partial worker.
-* [`HashAggPartialWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_partial_worker.go#L38) the concurrency of `HashAggPartialWorker` is `hashAggPartialConcurrency`, it reads input data and executes partial aggregation on the data, generates partial result and send it to final worker
+* [`HashAggPartialWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_partial_worker.go#L38): The concurrency of `HashAggPartialWorker` is determined by `hashAggPartialConcurrency`.
+This worker reads the input data, executes partial aggregation on the data, produces partial results, and sends them to the final worker.
-* [`HashAggFinalWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_final_worker.go#L40) the concurrency of `HashAggFinalWorker` is `hashAggFinalConcurrency`, it reads partial results and generate final results and send it to `finalOutputCh`
+* [`HashAggFinalWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_final_worker.go#L40): The concurrency of `HashAggFinalWorker` is set by `hashAggFinalConcurrency`.
+This worker reads partial results, produces final results, and sends them to `finalOutputCh`.

-Like `Sort`, `HashAgg` is also a memory intensive operator.
-When `HashAgg` is running in un-parallel execution mode, it also supports spill to disk(spill to disk in parallel execution mode is under [development](https://github.com/pingcap/tidb/issues/46631)).
-Unlike `Sort`, which will spill all data into disk, in current implementation,  the main idea in `HashAgg` spill is that once a `HashAgg` is marked to spill, for all the subsequent input, if the group by key of a row is already in current hash map, then this row will be inserted into the hash map, otherwise, this row will be spilled to the disk.
-The details of `HashAgg` spill can be found [here](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L587).
+Similar to `Sort`, `HashAgg` is also a memory-intensive operator.
+When `HashAgg` runs in non-parallel execution mode, it supports spill-to-disk functionality (spill-to-disk in parallel execution mode is currently [under development](https://github.com/pingcap/tidb/issues/46631)).
+Unlike `Sort`, which spills all data to disk, the `HashAgg` approach is different.
+In the current implementation, once a `HashAgg` is flagged for spilling, for all subsequent inputs, if the group-by key of a row already exists in the current hash map, the row will be inserted into the hash map.
+If not, the row gets spilled to disk.
+Detailed workings of the `HashAgg` spill can be explored [here](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L587).

 ### HashJoin

-`HashJoin` operator uses hash table to perform join.
-In TiDB the operator implement hash join is [HashJoinExec](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L121).
+The `HashJoin` operator uses a hash table to perform the join operation.
+In TiDB, the operator that implements hash join is [`HashJoinExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L121).

-HashJoin constructs the results in two stages
+`HashJoin` constructs the results in two distinct stages:

-1. fetch data from build side child and build a hash table
+1. Fetch data from the build side child and build a hash table.
-2. fetch data from probe side child and probe the hash table using multiple join workers
+2. Fetch data from the probe side child and probe the hash table using multiple join workers.

 #### Build stage

-[fetchAndBuildHashTable](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1168) is the function where build stage is executed.
-It uses two threads to do the work
+The [fetchAndBuildHashTable](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1168) function orchestrates the build stage.
+Two threads are engaged in this work:

-* [fetchBuildSideRows](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1182) reads data from build side child, and puts it to `buildSideResultCh`
+* [fetchBuildSideRows](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1182) reads data from the build side child and funnels it into the `buildSideResultCh`.
-* [buildHashTableForList](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1193) gets input data from `buildSideResultCh`, and builds hash table based on input data
+* [buildHashTableForList](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1193) retrieves input data from `buildSideResultCh` and subsequently constructs the hash table based on this input.

-The details of build hash table is hidden in [`hashRowContainer`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/hash_table.go#L102), note that currently, TiDB does not support parallel build hash table.
+Detailed mechanics of building the hash table are encapsulated within the [`hashRowContainer`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/hash_table.go#L102).
+It's worth noting that, as of now, TiDB does not support the parallel building of hash tables.

 #### Probe stage

-[`fetchAndProbeHashTable`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L390) is the function where probe stage is executed.
-There are two types of threads to do the probe
+The [`fetchAndProbeHashTable`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L390) function executes the probe stage.
+This stage engages two types of threads:

-* [`fetchProbeSideChunks`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L235) the concurrency of `fetchProbeSideChunks` is 1.
-It reads data from probe child, and send them to multiple probe workers
+* [`fetchProbeSideChunks`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L235) operates with a concurrency of 1.
+It reads data from the probe child and dispatches them to various probe workers.
-* [`probeWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L88) multiple `probeWorker` will read data from `fetchProbeSideChunks` and probe concurrently, the concurrency is decided by `ExecutorConcurrency`
+* [`probeWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L88) instances read data from `fetchProbeSideChunks` and probe concurrently.
+The concurrency level is determined by `ExecutorConcurrency`.

 Each `probeWorker` holds a [`joiner`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/joiner.go#L62) , `joiner` is the core data structure that implements different join semantics.
 Each kind of join should implements its own joiner.
 Currently, TiDB support the following joiners